tippi-fifestarr/aptos-study/insights/README.md

 # Aptos Hackathon Quickstart Insights

-This folder contains comprehensive insights extracted from Eman's study notes and user interview to enhance the Aptos Hackathon Quickstart guide and Decision Tree.
+This folder contains comprehensive insights extracted from Eman's study notes and user interviews to enhance the Aptos Hackathon Quickstart guide and Decision Tree.
 These recommendations are designed to help make the hackathon experience more accessible and effective for participants from various backgrounds.

 ## Overview of Insights